Launch facilities for R-36 missiles

-Yangel's original assembly building known as Facility (Object) 374 or Structure (Soruzhenie) 1 was founded at Site 42 in 1959.
-It was used to process R-16, R-36 and MR-UR-100 ballistic missiles.
-The building was abandoned, apparently, at the beginning of the 1990s.
+The heart of test facilities for most missiles and launch vehicles developed at Dnepropetrovsk-based OKB-586 was located at Site 42.
+The original assembly building known as Facility (Object) 374 or Structure (Sooruzhenie) 1 was founded at Site 42 in 1959.
+Initially, it was used to process the R-16 missile and later was used to assemble R-36 and MR-UR-100 ballistic missiles.
+The building was apparently abandoned at the beginning of the 1990s.

 Two surface launch pads were built at Site 67 for the initial testing of the Yangel's ballistic missiles, which would be later based in underground silos.